safeledger logo

 You can revoke a POA at any time if you (the principal) are of sound mind.
 The process is straightforward but requires a formal legal step.

-1. Draft a Revocation Deed: Prepare a formal, notarized document called a “Revocation of Power of Attorney.”
-It should clearly state that all powers granted earlier are canceled.
-Emirates such as Dubai and Abu Dhabi provide specific revocation templates through Dubai Courts and the Abu Dhabi Judicial Department (ADJD).
+1. Draft a Revocation Deed: Prepare a formal “Revocation of Power of Attorney” clearly canceling all previously granted powers.
+Templates are available via Dubai Courts and the Abu Dhabi Judicial Department.

-2. Notarization: Sign the revocation deed in front of a notary public.
-This makes it legally valid.
+2. Notarization: Sign the revocation deed before a notary public to make it legally valid.

-3. Notify the Agent: Inform your agent that the POA has been revoked.
-Sending the revocation through registered mail or legal notice ensures proper notification.
+3. Notify the Agent: Inform the agent using registered mail or legal notice to ensure proper notification.

-4. Inform Third Parties: Notify all relevant parties, such as banks, government departments, and real estate agencies, to prevent the agent from acting on your behalf.
-For property-related POAs, the principal must register the revocation with the Dubai Land Department (DLD) or the equivalent authority; otherwise, the agent can continue acting on the principal’s behalf.
+4. Inform Third Parties: Notify banks, government departments, and real estate agencies.
+For property POAs, register the revocation with the Dubai Land Department or relevant authority to prevent further actions by the agent.

 For a step-by-step guide on formally cancelling a Power of Attorney in Dubai, see our detailed article: How to Cancel a Power of Attorney in Dubai.